 - Don't overcook the vegetables otherwise it will turn mushy.

-- If using mustard oil for cooking make sure to heat it to the smoking point and then allow it to reach a normal temperature before adding cumin seeds.
+- If using mustard oil for cooking make sure to heat it to the smoking point and then switch off the stove.
+Allow the oil to reach a normal temperature before adding cumin seeds.